Higher mass spectra of the fully-charmed and fully-bottom tetraquarks: Summary

 To summarize, we have carried out quantitative calculations of the fully-heavy charmed and bottom tetraquark states in order to gain insights into the four-body system with equal-mass heavy quarks and antiquarks.
-We disentangle the important role played by the confinement potential which implies that the fully-heavy tetraquark states are above two heavy quarkonium thresholds.
-Meanwhile, we find that the potential quark model will predict a extremely rich spectrum with significant configuration mixings.
+We disentangle the important role played by the confinement potential which implies that the fully-heavy tetraquark states should exist above two heavy quarkonium thresholds.
+Meanwhile, we find that the potential quark model will predict an extremely rich spectrum with significant configuration mixings.
 This raises questions on the understanding of the experimental observations since apparently only a few states have been seen in experiment.
-To uncover the nature of the structures observed in the di-$J/\psi$ invariant mass spectrum, further studies of the decays of these candidates of $T_{(cc\bar{c}\bar{c})}$ states are demanding.
+It should be noted that the rich spectrum predicted in the quark model may be significantly affected by the strong $S$-wave couplings to the nearby open channels.
+A combined analysis of the role played by the nearby $S$-wave continuum channels should be the direction for a better understanding of the multiquark dynamics in the future.
+Moreover, to uncover the nature of the structures observed in the di-$J/\psi$ invariant mass spectrum, further studies of the decays of these candidates of $T_{(cc\bar{c}\bar{c})}$ states are desired.